ofmanybirds/ofmanybirds.github.io/recs.md

 [Anna's Archive.](https://annas-archive.li/) (tags: piracy)
 [SLUM.](https://open-slum.org/) (tags: piracy)
 [Transfeminine Science](https://transfemscience.org/), for a better understanding of DIY HRT.
 See also [HRT Cafe](https://hrtcafe.net/) and the stuff linked to there.
 Note: DIY HRT is very cheap, low-risk, effective, and has no permanent effects if tried short-term. (tags: trans, medicine, endorsed, influential)

+#### The tagging system.
+Tags are descriptive, not exhaustive.
+The absence of a tag does not imply the absence of relevant content, just that we didn't consider such content central.

+'endorsed' denotes content we actively approve of.
+'interesting' is the unused implicit tag, for content that is interesting we have no obvious significant disagremeents with.
+Anything that doesn't have another epistemic status tag is this.
+'disputed' is content we actively disapprove of in some way, but still consider to have valuable points.
+'disputed-author' has an author we actively disapprove of in some ways, independent of the value of the content.
+'speculative' is applied to content that doesn't have particularly strong evidentiary backing, but we think is neat nevertheless.
+'US' is content that is written from a strongly US-centric perspective, and not always aware of this.

+'programming' concerns anything to do with hardware, software, or the ways they're used in the real world.
+'society' concerns content that relates to how humans act in groups.
+(Occasionally, an article obtains  this tag through the behaviour of the author.)
+'economics' talks about how value flows through large systems.
+'law' concerns legal matters.
+'medicine' is applied to things to do with health.
+'security' is to do with safety of all types, physical and digital and everything else.
+'fun' are things made for fun, and likely to induce fun in people who are similar to us.
+'mtg' concerns specifically the game of Magic: the Gathering.
+'linguistics' deals with language, and all the fun surrounding that.
+'rationality' has to do with decision-making, and specifically getting better at decision-making.
+'productivity' either aims to increase your ability to do stuff in the real world, or is very likely to do so by accident.
+'philosophy' is effusive and nebulous.
+We'll put a better description of what gets tagged this once we figure it out.
+'feminism' deals with the philosophy of feminism.
+'communism' concerns the project of communism.
+'trans' applies to transgender issues.
+'history' has to do with stuff that happened in the past, but not of the very recent kind.
+'mathematics' pokes at mathematics.
+'cinematography' is for thinking about movies.
+'piracy' handles the topic of accessing content through means outside the ones explicitly proscribed by law.
+'academia' concerns the structures of academic publishing, and everything that sprawls off from that.

+'influential' is applied to content we found unusually valuable long-term or that significantly changed how we conceptualise a given domain.

+'cw' has things we expect to be unpleasant in a non-negligible fraction of readers if seen without preparation.
+Doesn't necessarily imply graphic content.
+'nsfw' contains sexual content.

+Some tags disambiguate the form a piece of content takes -- e.g. 'album,' 'channel.'
+These are untracked here.